 One thing is how a good meditation method works in itself.
 Another thing is how fairly and fitly it is propagated.
 A third thing is what comes along with it: It could be restrictions, oaths, and insane cultishness among other things on the one hand, and help, blessings and great freedom on the other.
 Which will it be.
 Study the signs -

 Ideally, cultishness is not favoured around Transcendental Meditation - it was made to help downtrodden people first of all.
-That settled basis goes against exploiting naive people.
+That settled basis goes against exploiting people, including lots of inexperienced youngsters.
 [Basis]

 Glimpses into Deals of Babaji